Frequently Asked Questions

 Detecting emerald ash borers

-Signs of emerald ash borer infestation include D-shaped exit holes in the bark of the ash tree from where the beetles emerge around May, and unusually high woodpecker activity.
+Signs of emerald ash borer infestation include unusually high woodpecker activity and D-shaped exit holes in the bark of the ash tree from where the beetles emerge around May.
 Property owners can also examine their ash trees for split bark on the trunk or branches and serpentine tunnels under the bark where the larvae have travelled through.

-Adult emerald ash borers average about ½ inch in length, and are a shiny metallic green in colour, revealing a bright red abdomen when their wings are pulled back.
+Adult emerald ash borers average about half an inch in length, and are a shiny metallic green in colour, revealing a bright red abdomen when their wings are pulled back.
 Emerald ash borer larvae are creamy white in colour.

 The province makes the following recommendations to prevent the spread of the beetle: